 When Rebecca asked her supervising teacher why this abusive woman was allowed to be alone with kids, her supervisor said, “Today’s the day you learn about teachers’ unions.”

-Rebecca learned that bad teachers, whether abusive, incompetent, or apathetic, were virtually immune to any kind of consequences for their actions thanks to collectively bargained grievance procedures, tenure and a world view held by state and national union leaders that places the desires and protection of dues paying members above the safety and educational needs of children.
+Rebecca learned that bad teachers, whether abusive, incompetent, or apathetic, were virtually immune to any kind of consequences for their actions thanks to collectively bargained grievance procedures, tenure and a world view held by state and national union leaders that places union politics and the desires union activists above the safety and educational needs of children.

 Standing Up To Goliath recounts this and many other shocking lessons Rebecca would learn over her three-decade career as a teacher in America’s public schools.
-She’s learned the state and national teachers’ unions do not represent great teachers and their students, but rather use them to fund the unions’ political agenda and to increase the power and wealth of unions and their allies.
+She helps us to learn that most teachers appreciate their local association but resent state and national teachers’ unions who do not represent great teachers and their students, but rather use them to fund the unions’ social, sexual, and political agenda and to increase the power and wealth of unions and their allies.
 Indeed, state and national teachers unions have actually become the major cause of our educational and cultural decline.

 “Throughout my 28 years as a teacher forced to fund unions, and two decades as a parent with children in union controlled public schools, I have witnessed union forces bully and intimidate teachers, parents, and children, and work overtime to create a culture of fear,” she writes in Standing Up To Goliath.
 “I’ve watched as union leaders have drowned out debate at school board meetings, shouted down teachers and parents who voiced independent opinions, and used intimidation tactics to bring down anyone who refused to be controlled by unions.”

 Eventually this led Rebecca to join forces with the Center for Individual Rights (CIR) in a lawsuit, Friedrichs v California Teachers Association, with 9 other California teachers.